 Servant Leadership 101: The 4 V’s to Create a Strong Foundation

 Servant-leaders must create a strong foundation that helps people feel empowered to take action, enables them to move forward in a common direction despite uncertainty, and to feel inspired and resourceful during challenging times.
 The 4 V’s can help you establish this strong foundation: Vision, Values, Value, Validation.
+(Note: This concept borrows from and builds upon the 3 V's of product ownership to be applied in the context of servant leadership.)

 “What do we want?”